section-engineering-education/engineering-education/content/articles/introduction-to-subnetting/index.md

 ### Conclusion

 The internet today is an integral part of our lives.
 As such it is important that we are familiar with the core aspects of the network of things.
-Subnetting has made it effective to control network congestion.
-In essence, improving the speed and performance of networks.

-Thank you for reading.
+Through this article, we have covered internet protocol, routing, and introduced subnetting.
+Thank you for reading!

 ### References